SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Limitations and Future Work

-\section{LIMITATIONS AND FUTURE WORK}
+\section{Limitations and Future Work}

-We acknowledge that limitations exist within in our approach.
-First, our system relies on internet access to call online APIs, which is a reasonable assumption for indoor environments like homes but may not hold for generalizable robot navigation systems.
+We acknowledge that limitations exist within our approach.
+First, our system relies on internet access to call online APIs, which is a reasonable assumption for indoor environments like homes and offices, but may not hold for other environments where generalizable robot systems may need to be deployed.
 To address this limitation, the modular design of our pipeline allows for the LLMs to be easily replaced by smaller local models.

 We also recognize that our evaluation set is limited.
 There are few existing benchmarks designed to rigorously test online 3D referential grounding with diverse, attribute-rich natural language.
 This constraint makes it challenging to fully assess the generalizability of our approach across different environments or while deployed on a system.
 Evaluating our method in a simulated environment with real-time interactions would provide deeper insights into its effectiveness and adaptability as a system.
+It would also allow us to investigate more practical settings such as multi-turn grounding scenarios and failure correction.

-\section{CONCLUSION}
+\section{Conclusion}

 We introduce SORT3D, a robust, data-efficient, and deployable method for 3D referential grounding with complex view-dependent reasoning.
 Our framework combines 2D visual features, LLM-based filtering, and a heuristics-driven spatial reasoning toolbox to enhance LLMs’ ability to handle spatial and mathematical reasoning in 3D scenes.
 SORT3D achieves results that are competitive to SOTA methods on view-dependent and attribute-based statements while outperforming other fully zero-shot methods.
 We further demonstrate its performance and generalization by deploying the pipeline on a robotic system for real-time indoor navigation. \FloatBarrier